Raiz Invest Super

 The key to managing risk is to be comfortable with the highs and lows your investments may experience over a defined period of time.

 Generally, you trade off higher returns for investment security.
 The higher the potential return, the greater the risk of loss over the short term.
-Historically, investment assets such as shares and property have generated higher returns than investments in cash or bonds over the longer term.
+Historically, Investing in assets such as shares and property have generated higher returns than investments in cash or bonds over the longer term.
 However, these assets are also more volatile, and as a result, carry more risk.

 Risk means different things to different people.
 Even the simplest investment has inherent risk.
 Finding the balance between the amount of risk you are prepared to take with the return you want (your ‘risk profile') is the challenge all investors face.